 1. Miracle DIY General Stain Removal Hack

 The hardest part of stain removal is in trying to figure the type of stain so that you can know how to treat it.
 Here’s some good news: you can now afford to take out the guesswork in trying to figure out what each stain is by using this DIY stain remover.
 The most amazing thing about it is that it works on just about any clothing stain you can imagine.
+Whether it be sauce, ink stains, blood stains, wine stains, (especially the red wine stains), grease stains on cotton, they’ll all be gone!

 For this miracle general stain removal hack, mix equal parts of Blue Dawn dish soap, hydrogen peroxide, and baking soda.
 Put the solution on the stained part of the cloth and let it work its magic.
 Also, check out these amazing homemade laundry recipes.